 A lot of factors need to be aligned for you to make money.
 Everything from the buy price to the rehab process to the market conditions at the time of the sale must be factored in your assumptions

 As per the IRS, flipping houses is considered a job and not passive income.
 Flipping houses is considered active income because even if you are not doing the physical labor; you need to devote a lot of time.
 Activities such as finding a property to flip, purchasing it, supervising contractors, managing the project and sale, etc. are part of the flipping house business

 Any profit from a house flip held less than a year is treated as short term capital gains and taxed at ordinary income tax rates.
 Contrast this with Buy and Hold rentals where you have a number of tax advantages.
 With a Buy and Hold, you can even obtain QBI deduction for Rental Property.

 IRS Section 1031 allows taxpayers to do a “like-kind exchange” to defer paying taxes.
 For real estate investors, that means being able to defer taxes by taking the profits from one property and investing them in another.
 Although the holding requirement is not explicitly defined in the 1031 code; if the intent was resale, then the transaction is ineligible for a 1031 tax deferred exchange.
 You could also invest in Opportunity Zones to save taxes; but this makes life very complicated for the flipper.

 Final Thoughts On House Flipping

 Flipping houses is a risky business.
+There are several real estate investment risks so one should have an appropriate risk mitigation plan in place.
 However, as long as you follow the guidelines on how to flip a house; it can also be lucrative.
 While prices for the off market deals may seem attractive, make sure you include the required time and effort involved with fix and flip.

 Readers, have you ever analyzed a deal in your neighborhood?
 Have you considered flipping?
 If you did flip a house, how was your experience?